Traceroute, Whois, Ping and Dig

 - Choose the tool you need from the options.

-- Enter the domain or IP address in the search field and click Go.
+- Type the domain or IP address into the search field and click Enter.

 Here are the tools you would typically need.